OPEA Documentation Generation

 sudo apt install git

-Here’s the recommended folder setup for documentation contributions and generation, a parent folder called opea-project holds six locally cloned repos from the opea-project.
+Here’s the recommended folder setup for documentation contributions and generation, a parent folder called opea-project holds five locally cloned repos from the opea-project.
 You can use a different name for the parent folder but the doc build process assumes the repo names are as shown here:

 opea-project